Bonifacio Bosita: Online presence

 Bosita runs a YouTube channel under the name "Colonel Bosita, RSAP" as part of his work with RSAP.
 In April 2021, he received a Silver Play Button after his channel surpassed 348,000 subscribers, well beyond the minimum requirement of 100,000 subscribers.
 As of May 2022, Bosita has gained a following of 800,000 on Facebook.

 Political career

 Following the March 2021 incident, Bosita decided to enter politics, initially planning to run for Senator.
 His group partnered with the Bicol-based motorcycle club 1-Rider, which aimed to gain partylist representation in the House of Representatives.
 Bosita was named second nominee of the group, although he was actively involved in 1-Rider's campaign, frequently appearing in videos and other election materials.
 1-Rider garnered enough votes to secure two seats, which were filled by Rodge Gutierrez and Bosita himself.

 In October 2024, Bosita filed his certificate of candidacy for the 2025 Philippine Senate election, running as an independent candidate.
-His platform focuses on road safety and the rights of motorcycle riders.
+His platform focused on road safety and the rights of motorcycle riders.
 He eventually lost, placing 20th in the official results.